 US recognition of Texas

-The United States of America recognizes the independence of the Republic of Texas from Mexico, with US President Andrew Jackson nominating Alcee La Branche as Minister to Texas.
+The United States of America recognized the independence of the Republic of Texas from Mexico, with US President Andrew Jackson nominating Alcee La Branche as Minister to Texas.

 Lower Canada Rebellion

-British authorities in the colony of Lower Canada attempt to arrest 26 members of the Patriote movement, triggering rebellion in the countryside.
-Despite a Patriote victory at Saint-Denis, the rebels are defeated in further encounters and flee to the United States.
+British authorities in the colony of Lower Canada attempted to arrest 26 members of the Patriote movement, triggering rebellion in the countryside.
+Despite a Patriote victory at Saint-Denis, the rebels were defeated in further encounters and fled to the United States.

 Upper Canada Rebellion

-Encouraged by the Lower Canada Rebellion, rebels in the British colony of Upper Canada led by William Lyon Mackenzie march on Toronto from Newmarket but are dispersed by the British at Montgomery's Tavern.
-Meanwhile another group of rebels under Charles Duncombe attempt to reach Toronto from the settlement of London but are defeated en route at Hamilton.
+Encouraged by the Lower Canada Rebellion, rebels in the British colony of Upper Canada led by William Lyon Mackenzie marched on Toronto from Newmarket but were dispersed by the British at Montgomery's Tavern.
+Meanwhile, another group of rebels under Charles Duncombe attempted to reach Toronto from the settlement of London but were defeated en route at Hamilton.